Fazer (rapper): Career

 On 12 July 2013, Fazer headlined the Yahoo! stage at the Yahoo!
-Wireless Festival, and performed songs such as Killer, Fireflies, Planetary and an N-Dubz medley.
+Wireless Festival, and performed songs such as "Killer", "Fireflies", "Planetary", and an N-Dubz medley.
 On 10 August 2013, Fazer performed at the BBC Urban Classics Prom alongside Wretch 32.
-He performed Fireflies and Movie.
+He performed "Fireflies" and "Movie".
 On 5 February 2014, he announced that he would now be releasing music under his real name Richard Rawson.
-In July 2014, Richard Rawson released his single 'Fireflies' which features vocals by Tom Parker of The Wanted.
-On the track Fazer raps about his journey so far in music.
+In July 2014, Rawson released his single "Fireflies" which features vocals by Tom Parker of The Wanted.
+On the track, Fazer raps about his journey so far in music.
 The song is about hope and achieving dreams.
-On 24 March 2017 'Fazer' released a song 'I Woke Up'.
+On 24 March 2017, Fazer released a song "I Woke Up".

 Personal life

 Rawson had a crush on Tulisa in school, until he realised that she was Dappy's cousin.
-The pair were in a relationship from mid-2010 until February 2012, when they broke up during a holiday together, after they fell apart.
+The pair were in a relationship from mid-2010 until February 2012, when they broke up during a holiday together.

 In January 2013, it was announced he was dating model Ashley Emma, and that she was six months pregnant.
 On 20 February 2013 their daughter Ava Rose Rawson was born.

 On 19 February 2023, Rawson revealed on his Instagram, that his partner had given birth to twins.